-A brief overview of Bootstrap’s features and limitations for the creation of accessible content.
+A brief overview of Boosted’s features and limitations for the creation of accessible content.

 Overview and Limitations

-The overall accessibility of any project built with Bootstrap depends in large part on the author’s markup, additional styling, and scripting they’ve included.
-However, provided that these have been implemented correctly, it should be perfectly possible to create websites and applications with Bootstrap that fulfill WCAG 2.0 (A/AA/AAA), Section 508 and similar accessibility standards and requirements.
+The overall accessibility of any project built with Boosted depends in large part on the author’s markup, additional styling, and scripting they’ve included.
+However, provided that these have been implemented correctly, it should be perfectly possible to create websites and applications with Boosted that fulfill WCAG 2.0 (A/AA/AAA), Section 508 and similar accessibility standards and requirements.

-Bootstrap’s styling and layout can be applied to a wide range of markup structures.
-This documentation aims to provide developers with best practice examples to demonstrate the use of Bootstrap itself and illustrate appropriate semantic markup, including ways in which potential accessibility concerns can be addressed.
+Boosted’s styling and layout can be applied to a wide range of markup structures.
+This documentation aims to provide developers with best practice examples to demonstrate the use of Boosted itself and illustrate appropriate semantic markup, including ways in which potential accessibility concerns can be addressed.

 Visually hidden content